aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-hyperlinks/_index.md

 ### **Adding URL Hyperlinks to Shapes or Frames**

-This sample code in Javascript shows you how to add a website hyperlink to a shape:
+This sample code in JavaScript shows you how to add a website hyperlink to a shape:

 ```javascript
 var pres = new aspose.slides.Presentation();